dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

 Li and his followers steadfastly denied that there was any organization ( zuzhi ), on the ground that they had no physical location, no visible hierarchy, and no visible leaders.
 But it was clear that Li had put together a most efficient organization, with sophisticated means of communication such as a cybernetwork, to recruit, train, retain, and mobilize followers and create collective social capital.
 It is doubtful that Li intended to challenge the sovereignty of the Communist Party in China, but the alternative ideology and institutions he created could have eroded the Party by winning over its members and penetrating its organizations, thus chipping away at its institutional capital and human capital to the extent that its effectiveness and capability for absolute one-party and one-ideology rule would have been seriously if not irretrievably damaged.

-Research Agenda
+## 5.3 Research Agenda

-The growth of cyberspace and the emergence of social, economic, and political networks in cyberspace signal a new era in the construction and
+The growth of cyberspace and the emergence of social, economic, and political networks in cyberspace signal a new era in the construction and development of social capital.

-Cybernetworks and the Global Village 227

-development of social capital.
 No longer is social capital constrained by time or space; cybernetworks open up the possibility of global reaches in social capital.
 Social ties can now transcend geopolitical boundaries, and exchanges can occur as fast and as willingly as the actors care to participate.
 These new developments provide new opportunities as well as challenges for accessing social capital, and thus alert us to reconsider theories and hypotheses on social capital that have so far been built largely on observations and analyses of localized, time-constrained social connections.
 Systematic research efforts must be made to understand and assess this new form of social capital.
 Here I offer several contradictions and challenges worthy of research attention.

-1. How can we extend notions and theories of localized social capital to global social capital and to social capital captured in cybernetworks?
+1 How can we extend notions and theories of localized social capital to global social capital and to social capital captured in cybernetworks?

 For example, what is a civil society in the global village?
 How can we extend our analysis of the contribution of social capital to national assets such as democratic society or political participation or to community assets such as trust and cohesion?
 What are the equivalent global assets?

 Do we need to develop new notions, or can we apply the theories and methods we have developed to understand a global civic society or a global engagement?
 Even if we can make such extensions, which I doubt we can without modifications, how do we compare localized versus global social capital and their consequences?
 Are the traditional localized embedded resources losing their utility (e.g., local cohesion can no longer rely solely on localized social capital) or will they retain their returns for the local community?
 If these localized networks remain meaningful, what do cybernetworks mean in this context?
 How can national participation be seen as a component of this larger global context or village (Ananda Mitra 1997 in Jones 1997a)?9 Do cybernetworks represent added social capital or do they replace localized social capital?
 Does being a citizen of a community or a nation takes precedence over being a resident of a global village, or vice versa, and under what conditions?
 In cases of conflicting interests or loyalties for an actor in her or his access to localized and global social capital, how does the actor choose between the privileges and responsibilities of each?

-2. In one sense, cybernetworks provide an equalizing opportunity in the access to social capital.
+2 In one sense, cybernetworks provide an equalizing opportunity in the access to social capital.
 Given the easy, low-cost access to cybernetworks that is being provided to more and more people around the world, the abundance and flow of information, the multiplicity of alternative channels as sources and partners, and the increasing need for and gratification of almost instantaneous exchanges, power differentials will 9 I use the term village to suggest that rules, practices, and institutions for cybernetworks are still largely in flux and are being developed.

 inevitably suffer degradation.
 Multiple routes may mean less dependence on certain nodes and less power to these nodes.
 Will such alternative routes reduce the significance of network locations or bridges?
 Does this mean, then, that there will be an equalizing or democratization process in cybernetworks?
 Likewise, authority will become harder to exercise.